 CertNexus CyberSAFE Training Course

-Regardless of your level of computer experience, this class will enhance your awareness of technology-related risks and provide you with strategies to protect yourself and your organization.
-This course is designed to help you:
+Regardless of your prior computer experience, this course is designed to enhance your awareness of technology-related risks and equip you with the knowledge to protect both yourself and your organization.
+Upon completion, you will be able to:

-- Identify and avoid phishing attempts and other forms of social engineering.
+- Identify and evade phishing attempts and other forms of social engineering.

-- Recognize and prevent viruses, ransomware, and other types of malware.
+- Detect and avoid viruses, ransomware, and other malicious software.

-- Ensure data security on computers, mobile devices, networks, the Internet, and in cloud environments.
+- Ensure data security across computers, mobile devices, networks, the Internet, and cloud environments.

 This course is available as onsite live training in Uzbekistan or online live training.Course Outline